Plans and pricing

 Free plan

 Free plans are optional but can be leveraged to attract more app users.
 With a free plan, users can experience parts of your app and explore its benefits without committing to a paid subscription.
-They also are a great way to retain trial users after their initial trial subscription ends.
+They are also a great way to retain trial users after their initial trial subscription ends.

 Pricing